513: The Brain That Wouldn't Die

 Now he’s gonna write “Piggy” on the wall with his stub.

 On the night of August 9, 1969, Los Angeles was rocked by a string of seven horrific murders, among them a young actress named Sharon Tate, who at the time was eight months pregnant by her husband, director Roman Polanski.
 The murders were committed by members of the “Manson Family,” a counterculture group living on the Spahn Ranch and led by the charismatic Charles Manson, apparently because they were hoping to start a race war.
-As part of their attempt to "stage" the scene of the crime, one of the killers wrote the word "pig" on the front door of Tate's house in the young woman's blood.
-(A couple of weeks earlier, members of the family had killed an acquaintance after failing to extort money from him and, in a similar scene, had written "Political piggy" in his blood.)
+As part of their attempt to "stage" the scene of the crime, one of the killers wrote the word “pig” on the front door of Tate's house in the young woman's blood.
+(A couple of weeks earlier, members of the family had killed an acquaintance after failing to extort money from him and, in a similar scene, had written “Political piggy” in his blood.)
 Ultimately, five members of the “family” were convicted of the crimes, including Manson.
 They were sentenced to death, but the following year the sentences were commuted to life in prison.
-One, Susan Atkins, died in 2009; the others are still behind bars.
+Susan Atkins died in 2009, Manson in 2017 at age 83; the others are still behind bars.

 This jacket was a Burberry, I’ll have you know.